The Maranatha museum tells the history of wood carving and Christmas cribs in the Valle Aurina.

 Of course the crib exhibition is particularly popular in Advent, but the museum is open the whole year round to those who are interested in folk art and wood carving and who would like to admire the unique pieces of art exhibited in the Maranatha museum.
 There is much to see, e.g. in the artist’s atelier you can look over Lukas Troi’s shoulder, a sculptor at work.
 In the flower garden, covering an exhibition area of about 1,300 sqm, you can have a look at artworks of different countries.
 A separate room is dedicated to mask carving, an activity that has got a long tradition in the Valle Aurina.

-all-the-year, from Monday to Saturday from 9 am to 12 am and from 2 pm to 6 pm
+from Monday to Saturday from 9 am to noon time and from 2 pm to 6 pm

 Sundays from 2 pm to 5 pm